banr1/learning-english-transcripts/Ethereums Proof of Stake consensus explained.md

 Stake is the number of tokens you own in the network or your stake in the network.

-Tokens are scarce resources that are difficult to replicate similar to how a proof-of-work cache is a difficult resource to replicate.
+Tokens are scarce resources that are difficult to replicate similar to how a Proof-of-Work cache is a difficult resource to replicate.

 To prove your stake with Ethereum there is a smart contract that keeps track of all the validators who are staking.

-You have to send 32 ETH along with your validator's public address and a withdrawal address to the smart contract.
+You have to send 32 ETH along with your validator's public address **and a withdrawal address** to the smart contract.

-Now whenever you sign something using the private key of your validator other people can check in the smart contract for your address and verify you are staking with 32 ETH.
+Now **whenever you sign something** using the private key of your validator other people can check in the smart contract for your address and verify you are staking with 32 ETH.

-Your validator's digital signature becomes your proof of stake.
+Your validator's digital signature becomes your Proof-of-Stake.

-The reason you actually have to lock up your stake on Ethereum unlike many other proof-of-stake protocols is to have slashing.
+The reason you actually have to lock up your stake on Ethereum unlike many other Proof-of-Stake protocols is to have slashing.

 Slashing is when some of the validated stake will be burned if they are found misbehaving.